msiejak/adb-easy-setup/README.md

 # ADB Setup Utility
-1 script to download, extract, and set up enviroment variables for adb
+One script to download, extract, and set up environment variables for adb

 ---